 We recognise the importance of supporting the climate transition in our value chain.
 In 2020, BHP set Scope 3 emissions goals for 2030 to support decarbonisation for processing of our steelmaking products and maritime transportation of our products.
-In 2021, we added to these goals with a long-term goal and targets for Scope 3, supported by an action
+In 2021, we added to these goals with a long-term goal and targets for Scope 3, supported by an action plan of working with industry, including our customers and suppliers, to achieve sectoral decarbonisation.
+Refer to 'BHP's climate change targets and goals' for our goals and targets for Scope 3 emissions.
+As a producer of materials that are essential building blocks of decarbonisation, BHP is supporting the global transition to a more sustainable development trajectory by evolving the solutions we provide to our customers and the solutions we procure from our suppliers and partners.

-Including the purchase of large-scale generation certificates (LGCs).

-Including the purchase of LGCs.
+- 1 Including the purchase of large-scale generation certificates (LGCs). - 2 Including the purchase of LGCs.
 A portion of the LGCs are to be created from the new Port Augusta Renewable Energy Park.